onqtam/headjack/src/motivation/why.md

-"78 statements of why we need this"
-"why we need this - 78 reasons"

-substack has it's own comment section. sites that have segregated comment sections:

-by making data and identity interoperable between views it gets much easier for people to peek outside of their areas of interest and perhaps get drawn into other aspects of the world.
-It's all interconnected in the real world anyway, why not interconnect all data too and let ppl swim towards whatever they wish?

 If someone has the fight in them, I think a great step would be to start documenting the power structure.
 Build a GitHub repo of all the laws.
 Discover who wrote which part of each bill.
 Track the financial relationships and flow of money.
 Build a Wikipedia to document our oligarchs.
 Reverse engineer their schedules.
 Trace their lineage.
 Document the behaviors in real time, do not let the regime continue to hide.